Reflections on BSDEs: Proofs of the main results

-\begin{remark} In {\rm\cite[Theorem 3.5]{papapantoleon2018existence}} and its corresponding proof, the claim is that a weighted $\cS^2$-type norm for the $Y$-component is also sufficient to construct a contraction map in the \emph{BSDE} case.
-In their notation, this corresponds to using the norm $\|\cdot\|_{\smalltext{\star}\smalltext{,}\smalltext{\hat\beta}}$ in the contraction argument.
+$(ii)$ In {\rm\cite[Theorem 3.5]{papapantoleon2018existence}} and its corresponding proof, the claim is that a weighted $\cS^2$-type norm for the $Y$-component is also sufficient to construct a contraction map in the \emph{BSDE} case.
+This corresponds to the norm $\|\cdot\|_{\smalltext{\star}\smalltext{,}\smalltext{\hat\beta}}$ in their notation.
 It does not seem as though this is actually possible since by the Lipschitz property of the generator, we are forced to use an $\H^2$-type norm on $Y$ in a fixed-point argument.
-Although in the classical cases this is possible since weighted $\cS^2$-norms and $\H^2$-norms on $Y$ comparable, in their and our generality the norms are not comparable. \end{remark}
+Although in the classical cases this is possible since weighted $\cS^2$-norms and $\H^2$-norms on $Y$ are comparable, in their and our generality, the norms are not comparable. \end{remark}